 Jordanian people like to show hospitality to travelers and tourists coming into their country.
 Therefore, you will be greeted with ‘Ahlan wa sahlan!’ (meaning welcome) whenever you step foot into their country.

 Another interesting thing to note in Jordan is that there is an abundance of olive trees.
 In fact, you can find them almost everywhere in Jordan.
-While on the subject of interesting facts, Jordan is also the only country in the Middle East region to not have oil.
-Despite that, the country has sustainable economy coming from trade, finance, construction, transportation and communication, mining and manufacturing.
+While on the subject of interesting facts, Jordan is also the only country in the Middle East region not to have oil.
+Despite that, the country has a sustainable economy coming from trade, finance, construction, transportation and communication, mining and manufacturing.
 Diversity is, therefore, the secret to helping Jordan thrive despite the insufficient amount of oil, water, and natural resources.